 It is always fun to have a creative playdate with friends.
 Not too long ago I got together with my girlfriends Glenda and Deb.
 We had no plan…which I always love.
 We started playing with flowers which led us to talking about ideas for backgrounds.
 Soon we had the stencils out.
 Just using a few stencils in our projects brought them from pretty to gorgeous in a very short time.

-Designing Challenges
+Art, Designing

 Painting Donuts